-ID Goal INF.1 Undertake a user requirements study to define and document existing, and where required, (historical), geodetic infrastructure and parameters in a standardized manner.
-Undertake a user requirements study to define what geodetic infrastructure is required to provide an accurate, sustainable and accessible GGRF.
-NOTE: This study should build on the geodetic infrastructure questionnaire completed by IAG Services in 2019/2020.
-The user requirements study should seek to understand the requirements for geodetic instruments, technology, data, data repositories, analysis, human resources, products and services required to answer economic, societal and environmental questions / challenges such as: i.
-Sustainable Development Goals; ii.
+ID Goal INF.1 Global Geodesy Needs Assessment Undertake a needs assessment study to define, and document, the geodetic infrastructure required to provide an accurate, sustainable and accessible GGRF.
+The study should seek to understand the requirements for geodetic instruments, technology, data, data repositories, analysis, human resources, products and services required to answer economic, societal and environmental questions / challenges such as: i.
+Sustainable Development Goals ii.
 Sendai Framework for Disaster Risk Reduction iii.
 Monitoring and adapting to climate change (incl. sea level rise) iv.
-Real time applications (e.g. location-based services, intelligent transport services); v.
-High integrity applications (e.g. aviation); vi.
-Requirements of the land administration systems; and vii.
-Requirements of industry to help them grow and innovate.
-INF.2 Develop, implement and communicate a Global Geodesy Development Plan in cooperation with relevant stakeholders for geodetic infrastructure based on results from INF.1.
-The initial Global Geodesy Development Plan should: i.
-Address both the accuracy and access requirements of the GGRF; ii.
-Identify and mitigate the critical gaps / lack of redundancy in the GGRF; iii.
-Communicate plans from IAG services to be used to modernize / improve geodetic infrastructure; iv.
-Recognize regional differences in requirements, political, social and regulatory impediments to adoption, capability and capacity; v.
-Assist Member States to develop a modern coordinate reference system using current infrastructure; vi.
-Promote and facilitate multilateral cooperation that addresses infrastructure gaps and duplications, in order to ensure an optimal geometry and coverage; and
+Real time applications (e.g. location-based services, intelligent transport services) v.
+High integrity applications (e.g. aviation) vi.
+Requirements of the land administration systems vii.
+Requirements of industry to help them grow and innovate INF.2 Global Geodesy Development Plan Develop, implement and communicate a Global Geodesy Development Plan in cooperation with relevant stakeholders for geodetic infrastructure based on results from INF.1.

-ID Goal vii.
-Include a mechanism for Member States to build capacity and capability in foreign countries.
-INF.3 Develop and make available a business case and educational materials to assist Member States densify their geodetic infrastructure to improve access and sustainability to geodetic infrastructure in countries (based on [INF.1] and [INF.2]).
-INF.4 Provide a pool of geodetic equipment (GNSS, gravity and total station) which can be borrowed by developing countries to measure new data to improve the accuracy and accessibility of the GGRF in their region.
-INF.5 Embed dedicated personnel with geodetic expertise within the Centre who would assist developing countries observe, compute, analysis and implement modern geodetic reference frame and vertical datums aligned with GGRF.
-INF.6 Consider a United Nations Trust Fund in which Member States and organisations can donate funds.
-The Trust funds can be invested to fill critical gaps identified in INF.1 and INF.2.
-This will include identifying potential donors, raising awareness and communication
+ID Goal The initial Global Geodesy Development Plan should: i.
+Describe the accuracy and access requirements of the GGRF on a global and regional scale ii.
+Identify paths to mitigate the critical gaps / lack of redundancy in the GGRF in each region iii.
+Communicate plans from IAG services to be used to modernize / improve geodetic infrastructure iv.
+Recognize regional differences in requirements, political, social, security and regulatory impediments to adoption, capability and capacity v.
+Assist Member States to define and document existing (and where required, historical), geodetic infrastructure and geospatial reference systems. vi.
+Provide guidance for Member States on the steps to develop a modern coordinate reference system; vii.
+Promote and facilitate multilateral cooperation that addresses infrastructure gaps and duplications, in order to ensure an optimal geometry and coverage viii.
+Include a mechanism for Member States to build capacity and capability in foreign countries INF.3 Develop and make available a business case and educational materials to assist Member States densify their geodetic infrastructure to improve access and sustainability to geodetic infrastructure in countries (based on [INF.1] and [INF.2]).
+INF.4 Provide a pool of geodetic equipment (GNSS, gravimeters, total stations including software) which can be borrowed by developing countries to measure new data to improve the accuracy and accessibility of the GGRF in their region.
+INF.5 Embed, or develop affiliations with organizations who can provide, dedicated personnel with geodetic expertise within the Centre who would assist developing countries observe, compute, analysis and implement modern geodetic reference frame and vertical datums aligned with GGRF.